 - Crush Injuries

-If you have been involved in a road traffic accident, even if you are unsure whether you would be able to claim compensation, contact our No Win No Fee lawyers today at 0800 0891 331.
-We can investigate your case and advise you on the first steps towards receiving compensation.
+If you have been in a road traffic accident, even if you are unsure whether you could make a claim, contact our No Win No Fee lawyers today on 0800 0891 331.
+We can review your case and advise you on the first steps towards securing compensation.

 Lower limb injuries are one of the most common types of injury arising as a result of road traffic accidents.
 In fact, the United Kingdom Cooperative Crash Injury Study database shows that the lower limbs are the body parts most frequently injured in car crashes.

-In car accidents, lower limb injuries – injuries to thighs, legs, feet, ankles and joints - are usually caused by direct contact between the interior parts of the car impacting with the person, often because the car has crumpled under the force of the collision, or because the sudden deceleration flings the limb against parts of the car.
+In car accidents, lower limb injuries, that is injuries to thighs, legs, feet, ankles and joints, are usually caused by direct contact between the interior parts of the car impacting with the person, often because the car has crumpled under the force of the collision, or because the sudden deceleration flings the limb against parts of the car.

 In motorcycle accidents and accidents involving bicycles, lower limb injuries can also be caused by the victim being thrown to the ground, or hurled against other objects, such as trees and road signs.